locoframework/loco-rails/README.md

 App.Models.Article.get('all', resource: 'main').then (resp) -> resp.resources
 ```

 So what this line actually do?
 Let's suppose that we have 104 records in the `articles` table on the server.
 This code makes 11 requests to `/articles.json`.
 Then, initializes 104 instances of `App.Models.Article`, based on JSON responses.
-Finally, it returns an object with 2 properties: **resources** and **count**. **resources** is an array of `App.Models.Article` instances and **count** is a total number of articles in a database.
+Finally, it returns an object with 2 properties: **resources** and **count**. **resources** is an array of `App.Models.Article` instances and **count** is a total number of articles in the database.
 As you can see - Loco-JS' API is based on [Promises](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise).

 Rails controller is rather plain: